 Selenite clears the energetic field while denim lapis focuses clarity at the throat.
 Together they create a clean channel from thought to speech.
 Particularly useful before difficult conversations or presentations.

-How Denim Lapis Lazuli is used
+How to keep Denim Lapis Lazuli in good condition

 Authenticity